Uniformization of $p$-adic curves via Higgs-de Rham flows: Outline of the proof of the main theorem

 \section{Outline of the proof of the main theorem}

 Let $(E_1:=L_1\oplus L_1^{-1},\theta_1)$ be the Higgs bundle \eqref{Higgsbdl}.
 The proof of Theorem \ref{mainthm} is divided into two steps.
-At the first step, we show that there exists a $W_{2}$-lifting of $X_1$ such that \eqref{Higgsbdl} becomes a two-periodic Higgs bundle, see Theorem \ref{thm03}; at the second step, we show that under some condition, a periodic Higgs bundle over $X_n$ is liftable to a periodic Higgs bundle over $X_{n+1}$, see Theorem \ref{thm04}.
+In the first step, we show that there exists a $W_{2}$-lifting of $X_1$ such that \eqref{Higgsbdl} becomes a two-periodic Higgs bundle, see Theorem \ref{thm03}; in the second step, we show that under some conditions, a periodic Higgs bundle over $X_n$ is liftable to a periodic Higgs bundle over $X_{n+1}$, see Theorem \ref{thm04}.

 \begin{theorem} For a generic curve $X_1\in \mathscr{M}_{g,r}$, there exists a $W_2$-lifting $X_2$ of $X_1$ and a Hodge filtration $Fil_1$ on $C_{1}^{-1}(L_1\oplus L_1^{-1},\theta_{1})$ such that

 where $\mathscr{L}$ is a two-torsion line bundle over $X_1$. \end{theorem}